rhimmelbauer/django-barter/README.md

 [![Documentation Status](https://readthedocs.org/projects/django-vendor/badge/?version=latest)](https://django-vendor.readthedocs.io/en/latest/?badge=latest)

-# Django Vendor
+# Django Barter

-Django App Toolkit for selling digital and physical goods online.
+Django App Toolkit for selling digital and physical goods online to distributers

 The philosophy is "Cart to Receipt".
 What you put in the cart and what you do after the purchase is up to you.
 The app is opinionated within scope.